edbennett/publishing-analysis/_episodes/08-pushing.md

 > ## Home turf
 >
-> Try and find your own institution's policy on open access.
+> Try and find your own institution's policy on open research or open data.
 Does it have a
 > local repository for source code (or research data more generally), or
 > recommendations on where to publish it?
 {: .challenge}